Fully Synthetic Data for Complex Surveys: Simulation Studies

+We also consider a modification of {\em Wtreg} to address potential underestimation of variability in the parameter draws.
+We call this method {\em Wtreg-Boot}.
+First, we take a bootstrap sample of size $n$ from $\mathcal{D}$.
+We construct the pseudo-likelihood functions using the bootstrapped data and the survey weight for each resampled individual.
+Using this pseudo-likelihood function, we then generate and analyze synthetic data following the steps described for {\em Wtreg}.

+Finally, we define {\em Direct} as using the unweighted sample mean and standard deviation from $\mathcal{D}$, i.e., ignoring the survey weights, and {\em HT} as using the \citet{ht52} estimator and its estimated variance using $\mathcal{D}$.
+We use these latter two procedures to assess the importance of accounting for the sampling design in inferences with $\mathcal{D}$.

-We repeat this process 5,000 times, drawing 5,000 independent samples of size $n$ and implementing the synthetic data and other methods.
-Let superscript $s$ index the results from simulation run $s$.
-For any estimator $\hat{q}$ for any of the methods we examine, we compute the percent bias, $100\sum_{s=1}^{5000}(\hat{q}^s - Q)/(5000Q)$.
-We also compute the proportion of the 5,000 95\% confidence intervals based on $\hat{q}$ and its corresponding variance estimate that cover $Q$.
-Finally, for each synthetic data method, we compute the ratios of the averages of the 5,000 values of the variance estimator to the corresponding empirical variances of the 5,000 values of $\bar{q}_{syn}^s$.
+Let superscript $s$ index the results from simulation run $s$, where $s=1, \dots, 1000$.
+For any estimator $\hat{q}$ for any of the methods we examine, we compute the percent bias, $100\sum_{s=1}^{1000}(\hat{q}^s - Q)/(1000Q)$.
+We compute the proportion of the 1000 95\% confidence intervals based on $\hat{q}$ and its corresponding variance estimate that cover $Q$.
+We also compute the ratio of the empirical variance of the 1000 values of $\hat{q}$ to the empirical variance of the 1000 values of the {\em HT} point estimator.
+To investigate the accuracy of variance estimators, for each method we compute the ratio of the average of the 1000 variance estimates over its corresponding empirical variance.
+Finally, to examine the stability of the variance estimator for each method, we compute the standard deviation of the 1000 variance estimates.
+We present results for the first four quantities in the main text and for the last quantity in the Appendix.